Posted: 14 July 2017

 Sandwiches are always a good choice for a picnic lunch or dinner and easy to eat.
-Choose a sturdy bread like a baguette to start and fill it with your favorite meat, cheese and veggies.
+Choose a sturdy bread like a baguette to start and fill it with your favorite meat, cheese, and veggies.
 Put your condiments in small squeeze bottles to avoid the need for serving utensils.

-If you are gluten free a tower on goodness on skewer instead of a sandwich works well.
+If you are gluten free a tower on goodness on a skewer instead of a sandwich works well.

 Alternate cherry tomatoes, fresh small mozzarella balls, whole black olives and thinly sliced salami stacked on a skewer.
-Mix up some balsamic vinegar, fresh chopped basil and olive oil to drizzle on the skewers before serving.
+Mix up some balsamic vinegar, fresh chopped basil, and olive oil to drizzle on the skewers before serving.

 Desserts are probably the easiest menu item to plan and pack.
 Treats are a crowd pleaser for picnickers of any age.

-Cookies easily transported and only mildly effected by heat making them the perfect picnic dessert.
+Cookies easily transported and only mildly affected by heat making them the perfect picnic dessert.
 Whip up a batch of your favorite peanut butter or chocolate chip cookies and your picnic patrons will sure to be smiling.